Spandau Ballet: 1990–1999: Break-up and solo projects

 On Tuesday 6 March 1990, the band played the final date of their 10th anniversary tour at Edinburgh Playhouse before taking a break to pursue other acting and musical solo projects.

 Gary and Martin Kemp took the leading roles as notorious East End gangster twins Ronald and Reginald Kray in The Krays which premiered in London in April 1990.
 The film won two Evening Standard British Film Awards for Best Film and Most Promising Newcomer (writer Philip Ridley).
 Tony Hadley recorded his first solo album in Los Angeles produced by Ron Nevison.
 Steve Norman moved to Ibiza to collaborate on chilled out Balearic records with local producers.
 John Keeble continued as drummer with Tony Hadley and formed his own band, 69 Daze, with former Sigue Sigue Sputnik guitarist Neal X, followed by 99 shows across Europe with The Herbs and Pacific with guitarist John McGeoch.

 Gary Kemp enjoyed further acting success, moving to Hollywood with actor wife Sadie Frost, to film both The Bodyguard (with Whitney Houston and Kevin Costner) and Killing Zoe, directed by Academy Award winner Roger Avary, produced by Quentin Tarantino.
 In 1995 Gary released his solo album, Little Bruises.

 Martin Kemp also appeared in films and TV series in Los Angeles such as The Outer Limits, Murder Between Friends, Highlander: The Series and Sugar Town which also starred John Taylor from Duran Duran.

 In the 1990s, the band split up after a disagreement about royalties.
 Hadley, Norman and Keeble launched an unsuccessful court case against Gary Kemp for a share of Kemp's songwriting royalties from his work with Spandau Ballet.
-Although they vowed to appeal the verdict, they later decided against this.
+Although they vowed to appeal against the verdict, they later decided against this.
 The three non-Kemp members then continued to tour as a trio, but they had to sell their shares in Spandau Ballet's company to Gary Kemp to pay off legal debts.
 Because the company owned the rights to the name of Spandau Ballet, the trio had to tour under the moniker "Hadley, Norman and Keeble, ex-Spandau Ballet".